Scholarships

 Timeline

-• The USSYP Program and the Hearst Foundations will announce the two delegates and two alternates from each state in December.
+• The USSYP Program and the Hearst Foundations will announce the two delegates and two alternates from each state in early January 2024.

-• The two delegates from Rhode Island will attend Washington Week online from March 14-18, 2021.
+• The two delegates from Rhode Island will attend Washington Week in person from March 1 - 8, 2024.
 Please visit the program website for more information about Washington Week, program rules, and scholarship rules.

-In this general category, we encourage you to nominate students who demonstrate outstanding scholarship, but who might not otherwise be nominated through the current SAT/ACT, Arts, or CTE recognition processes.
+We encourage superintendents and/or principals to nominate students who demonstrate outstanding scholarship, but who might not otherwise be nominated through the current SAT/ACT, Arts, or CTE recognition processes.

 It may be helpful to consider the following questions as you contemplate the selection of your nominees:

-In addition, it may be useful for you to know that the reviewers will be considering the following categories when evaluating the nominees at the semifinalist and Scholar evaluation levels:
+In addition, it may be useful for you to know that the reviewers will be considering the following categories when evaluating the nominees:

 Nomination Process

-Each student you nominate should prepare an application that includes:
+Each student you nominate should prepare an application to be sent with the nomination that includes:

-• his or her resume, including home mailing address and personal email address;
+• their resume, including home mailing address and personal email address

-• a letter of reference from you or a school official that explains how the student stands out as having outstanding scholarship; and
+• a letter of reference from a school official

 • a brief (approximately 500 to 750 words) essay that responds to this question: “What special challenges or hurdles have you overcome while still achieving high academic success?”